cancel

 Opinion as Requested:

-I have been shooting with both DSLRs and Mirrorless for quite some time.
+I have been shooting with both SLRs, DSLRs and Mirrorless for quite some time.
 In the former, since about 1980 and in the latter category I would include point and shoot MILCs from over 10 years ago and the M-series cameras that behave just like their R-series descendants.
 I have never been unwise enough to point my camera at an extremely bright light source without careful risk analysis and mitigation.
-However, I would actually prefer to have to take the risk with a MILC, as the sensor is bearing the brunt of the light energy and not my eye directly, through the reflected light of the mirror.
+However, I would actually prefer to have to take the risk with a MILC, as the sensor is bearing the brunt of the light energy and not my eye directly, as it would through the reflected light of the mirror.
 I would much rather burn out a sensor than my eyesight.

 So, in summary, the issue is not specific to MILCs, it's not even specific to cameras or binoculars or telescopes.
 It's about assessing risk and applying common sense.